Three to Conquer

 And so on.
 Harper has a sense for humor and irony as well as the tragic, he's a determined individualist who has to work somehow with the official bureaucracies — or else.
 Harper realizes that a covert and nasty invasion is on, takes quick action to stay alive himself, and tries to figure out what can be done about it.

 The reader is smoothly swept along.
 Russell makes you wonder, involves you in the suspense of detection and counter-action, adds a good leavening of humor.
-By either title, a fine novel.
+As either Three to Conquer or Call Him Dead, a fine novel.

 © 2001 Robert Wilfred Franson